kebaldwi/ansible_lab_v1/LabGuide.md

 ![json](./images/ansible_cfg.png?raw=true "Import JSON")

 See the [Ansible config documentation](https://docs.ansible.com/ansible/latest/reference_appendices/config.html) for more details.
-There are many settings that can be modified.
+There are many settings that can be adjusted based on the needs of your deployment.

 In our ansible.cfg, we are taking all defaults except for a few settings: